 - Winter – Experiences heavy snowfall in the valley region; all mountain passes leading to the valley are blocked making it impossible for any vehicle to enter the region.

-Spiti is a traveler’s muse, but is it the right destination for you?
+Taking a Spiti Valley bike trip or even a normal trip to this place is every traveler’s muse and is, but is it the right destination for you?
 Let’s figure out.

 With its rough terrains, Spiti is definitely not for the weak-hearted.
 It faces extreme weather conditions, and you need to pass through risky routes to reach the valley.
 Expect only basic facilities on the way as well as in the hotels you stay in.
 In some places, stay options will be limited to monasteries and homestays only.
 So clearly, a trip to Spiti is not everyone’s cup of tea.

 Of the few people who brave these odds to reach Spiti, some seek solace, some do it in the name of adventure, and some are keen to explore the hidden riches in the of the Trans-Himalayan region.
-Mostly, we see adventure seeking youngsters and mountain lovers biking to Spiti, or some tired souls who desperately want to unplug from the mundane city life by engaging in meditation and some volunteer work in the valley.
+Mostly, we see adventure seeking youngsters and mountain lovers taking a Spiti bike trip, or some tired souls who desperately want to unplug from the mundane city life by engaging in meditation and some volunteer work in the valley.

 And in case you are an adventure loving couple, who don’t care much about the luxury part of the honeymoon, Spiti is the ultimate destination for you!
 Begin a new chapter of life in a perfect set up around the colossal sky, vast mountains, and glittering stars, thus making the moments most romantic and perfect.

-If are among any three of the above – an adventure seeker, a spiritual seeker, or a daring couple who love adventure as crazy as this, here is what Spiti has in store for you!
+If you are among any four of the above – an adventure seeker, a spiritual seeker, or a daring couple who love adventure as crazy as this, here is what Spiti has in store for you!

 7 nights 8 days in Spiti is a fairly long stay.
 It gives you ample time to see the best places in Spiti and also soak in the beauty of its landscapes and culture.
 Before we start with the itinerary, here is a quick view of the route: